JPelter/investing/README.md

 This repository consists of infrastructure definitions and code to create an investment analytics site with a community.

 ## Infrastructure
-### Postgres and Liquibase
+### Postgres
 We use a Postgres image from the Dockerhub, so there is no need to build for this step.
-To enact the database design, we use Liquibase.
-We write SQL statements and changelogs.
 The data stored in the database will consist of user accounts, metadata for user posts, and metadata for scraping job runs.
 ### MinIO
-For object storage, we use MinIO.
+For object storage, we use MinIO, again a Dockerhub image.
 The content will consist of the data for user profiles and posts and the data collected from scraping job runs.
 ### Redis
 TODO